“You’re going to the doctor,” your mum tells you. But why go to the doctor when you’re not sick?

 - Feeling around your belly – there’s a lot of important stuff in your belly, from your stomach to your intestines and liver.
 Doctors know how healthy bellies should feel and they want to make sure yours feels just right.

 - Spine check – your spinal column is a series of bones along the middle of your back.
 The spine should be straight.
 But sometimes, a kid’s spine has a curve and some curves are called scoliosis.
-Small curves usually cause no problems, but for larger curves you may need to get an X-ray or see an orthopedic doctor who specializes in the treatment of scoliosis.
+Small curves usually cause no problems, but for larger curves you may need to get an X-ray or see an orthopedic doctor who specialises in the treatment of scoliosis.

 Things to look out for at the GP’s surgery: